-- Insert the hook at the rear part of the seat into the latch hole on the frame. - Push down the rear part of the seat until the lock clicks.
+- Insert the hooks of the seat under the frame. - Insert the projection at the rear part of the seat into the latch hole on the frame. - Push down the rear part of the seat until the lock clicks.

 - A. Seat

-- B. Tabs
+- B. Hooks

-- C. Fuel Tank Bracket
+- C. Frames

-- D. Hooks
+- D. Projection

-- E. Guides

-- F. Latch Hole
+- E. Latch Hole

-Pull up the front and rear ends of the seat to make sure they are securely locked.
+- Pull up the front and rear ends of the seat to make sure they are securely locked.